RDX: Woolwich method

 By early 1941, the NDRC was researching new processes.
 The Woolwich or direct nitration process has at least two serious disadvantages: (1) it used large amounts of nitric acid and (2) at least one-half of the formaldehyde is lost.
 One mole of hexamethylenetetramine could produce at most one mole of RDX.
 At least three laboratories with no previous explosive experience were instructed to develop better production methods for RDX; they were based at Cornell, Michigan, and Pennsylvania State universities.
 Werner Emmanuel Bachmann, from Michigan, successfully developed the "combination process" by combining the Ross and Schiessler process used in Canada (aka the German E-method) with direct nitration.
 The combination process required large quantities of acetic anhydride instead of nitric acid in the old British "Woolwich process".
 Ideally, the combination process could produce two moles of RDX from each mole of hexamethylenetetramine.

-The vast production of RDX could not continue to rely on the use of natural beeswax to desensitize the RDX.
-A substitute stabilizer based on petroleum was developed at the Bruceton Explosives Research Laboratory.
+The expanded production of RDX could not continue to rely on the use of natural beeswax to desensitize the explosive as in the original British composition (RDX/BWK-91/9).
+A substitute stabilizer based on petroleum was developed at the Bruceton Explosives Research Laboratory in Pennsylvania, with the resulting explosive designated Composition A-3.

 Bachmann process

-The NDRC instructed three companies to develop pilot plants.
+The National Defence Research Committee (NDRC) instructed three companies to develop pilot plants.
 They were the Western Cartridge Company, E. I. du Pont de Nemours & Company, and Tennessee Eastman Company, part of Eastman Kodak.
 At the Eastman Chemical Company (TEC), a leading manufacturer of acetic anhydride, Werner Emmanuel Bachmann developed a continuous-flow process for RDX utilizing an ammonium nitrate/nitric acid mixture as a nitrating agent in a medium of acetic acid and acetic anhydride.
 RDX was crucial to the war effort and the current batch-production process was too slow.
-In February 1942, TEC began producing small amounts of RDX at its Wexler Bend pilot plant, which led to the U.S. government authorizing TEC to design and build Holston Ordnance Works (H.O.W.) in June 1942.
+In February 1942, TEC began producing small amounts of RDX at its Wexler Bend pilot plant, which led to the US government authorizing TEC to design and build Holston Ordnance Works (H.O.W.) in June 1942.
 By April 1943, RDX was being manufactured there.
 At the end of 1944, the Holston plant and the Wabash River Ordnance Works, which used the Woolwich process, were producing 25000 ST (50 million pounds) of Composition B per month.

 The Bachmann process yields both RDX and HMX, with the major product determined by the specific reaction conditions.